Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses;

 iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company;
+There are no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2023.

 Partner